confluentinc/tutorials/over-aggregations/flink_table_api_java/README.md

 confluent environment delete <ENVIRONMENT_ID>
 ```

 Next, delete the Flink API key.
-This API key isn't associated with the deleted environment so it needs to be deleted separately.
+This API key isn't associated with the deleted environment, so it needs to be deleted separately.
 Find the key:

 ```shell
 confluent api-key list --resource flink --current-user